Zartan: Sunbow

 Zartan appeared in the original G.I.
 Joe animated series.
 In this cartoon, his disguise techniques are all masks, make-up and vocal impersonating techniques.
 Zartan is also initially able to change the color of his skin to perfectly blend in with his background.
 Zartan's camouflage abilities are negated by the sun, causing his skin to turn blue (much like his action figure), and weakening him significantly.
 However, both aspects were dropped almost immediately after the first season began.
 "Jungle Trap" was the last episode to showcase this particular ability.
 Zartan was usually loyal to Cobra Commander and had a rivalry with Destro, who considered Zartan a petty criminal.
 He was also a more cowardly character, often fleeing battle when things turned against him.

 He first appeared in the mini-series "The Revenge of Cobra", along with Dreadnoks Buzzer, Ripper and Torch.
 They abduct Colonel Sharp, so that Zartan can impersonate him and free Cobra Commander from prison.
 Zartan and the Dreadnoks recover a piece of Destro's Weather Dominator, offering to sell it to the highest bidder, Cobra or G.I.
 Joe.

 Zartan had a prominent role in the first-season episode "Countdown for Zartan", in which he impersonates a French scientist and places a bomb within a defense center, where scientists from all over the world are meeting.
 He is exposed and imprisoned there by the Joes, who then search for the bomb.
 Zartan is pressured into giving its location by watching the time on his watch running out, allowing the Joes to disable the bomb in time.
 Zartan also had major roles in "The Synthoid Conspiracy", in which he creates the Synthoids, with which he helps Cobra replace Duke and several other G.I.
 Joe military commanders; and in "Cold Slither", in which he and the Dreadnoks form a heavy metal band in a Cobra plot.

 In the second season, he expanded the Dreadnoks to include his younger siblings, Zarana and Zandar, as well as Monkeywrench and Thrasher.
 As part of Doctor Mindbender's plot to create Serpentor, Zartan stole the DNA of Aztec Emperor Montezuma, but his loyalty to Cobra Commander remained even after Serpentor took control of Cobra.

 G.I.
 Joe: The Movie

 In G.I.
 Joe: The Movie, Zartan is seen being angry with Cobra Commander, for blaming his lacking courage on the troops.
 Zartan is given a valuable gem by Pythona of Cobra-La, so that he and his Dreadnoks will aid them in freeing Serpentor.
-They accomplish their task, but Zartan himself is curiously absent from then on, and is not seen during the final battle at the film's climax.
+They accomplish their task, but Zartan himself is absent from then on, and is not seen during the final battle at the film's climax.